More

 Learn More: Patch Management Best Practices

-How to Create a Windows Patch Management Policy with Scalefusion?
+How to do Windows Patch Management with Scalefusion?

-Scalefusion MDM acts as a patch management tool to simplify Windows asset management for organizations and offers an extensive feature set with powerful capabilities, including patch compliance.
+Scalefusion MDM acts as an automated patch management tool to simplify Windows asset management for organizations.
+It offers an extensive feature set with powerful capabilities, for a proactive patch management experience, including patch compliance.
 IT admins can remotely drive updates and apply patches to their Scalefusion-managed Microsoft systems on their servers.
 These systems need to be enabled with Windows server update services.

-The following are the prerequisites to configure a Windows patch manager policy with Scalefusion:
+The following are the prerequisites to configure a Windows patch manager with Scalefusion:

 • Scalefusion account with Legacy or Modern Enterprise Plan